artialex/artialex.github.io/public/notes/Naming variables.md

   - `x`, `y`, `z` for point coordinates
   - `a`, `b` for `.sort()` parameters

-## Acronyms
+If a variable has an acronym in its name, and this acronym contains two letters use `UPPER_CASE`.
+Otherwise, use `PascalCase`.

-If an ancronym contains two letters use UPPER_CASE.
-Note the words "id" and "ok" are not acronyms
+Note the words `id` and `ok` are not acronyms

 | 💚 Good        | 💔 Bad         |
 | :------------- | :------------- |